rozek/multi_servo-thing/README.md

 ![Multi-Servo Tester](Multi-Servo-Test.png)

-This application lets the built-in LED blink blue, and the potentometer will control the position of the attached servo.
+This application lets the built-in LED blink blue, and the potentiometer will control the position of the attached servo.

 ## License ##